xianshi3/reality-blog/README.md

 bun dev
 ```

+### Key Updates:

+1. **Environment Variable Setup**: Added instructions for creating a `.env.local` file and adding the `NEXT_PUBLIC_SUPABASE_URL` and `NEXT_PUBLIC_SUPABASE_ANON_KEY` variables.
+2. **Supabase Configuration**: Provided clear instructions on how to get the credentials from the Supabase dashboard.

+This should help your team or any developers setting up the project to easily configure Supabase for local development.

 打开 [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.